 Each year, a new portfolio of stocks is chosen, using the closing price on the last day of trading for the previous year.
 Some of the stocks might remain the same; some companies will be replaced by new dogs.
 Investors purchasing this portfolio are supposed to allocate 10% of their investment dollars to each stock.
 This means a different number of shares for each company are bought, since their market prices will be different.
 Fortunately, several mutual funds have responded to the popularity of this investment strategy, and it's possible to purchase mutual funds that follow the Dogs of the Dow Theory.

-The above table demonstrates that 2017 was a good year for this group.
-The Dogs of the Dow outpaced the S&P 500 but provided lower returns than the DJIA.
+The above table demonstrates that 2018 was a good year for this group.
+The Dogs of the Dow outpaced the S&P 500 and the DJIA.

 |Stock Symbol||Company Name||2017 Close||Dividend Yield|